Skip to content

 3. What is the livability profile for Waihī South?

-QuickProperty's livability signals for Waihī South show: Stretched, Average, Slowing.
+QuickProperty's livability signals for Waihī South show: Stretched, Average, Some Access.
 These are based on rent affordability, school EQI, NZDep deprivation index, and transport access.

 4. Where does QuickProperty get its data for Waihī South?